versioneye/ops_contrib/README.md

 Now the VersionEye web app should be available on port 80.

+Here is described how to setup [Nginx with SSL certificates from letsencrypt](https://github.com/versioneye/ops_contrib/blob/master/letsencrypt.md).

 Here are some [Ansible playbooks](https://github.com/versioneye/ops_contrib/tree/master/nginx/ansible) which is automate this steps and contain a role for setting up Nginx with an SSL certificate.